Considering ultrafast broadband?

 3) A “Residential Gateway” is installed.

 The Residential Gateway can wirelessly control devices such as a smart TV and a cordless phone.
 Cable-based or wireless internet can also be linked to the ONT.
+(NB: The wireless capacity of a residential gateway can be turned off so please ask your internet provider or technician how to do this so that it does not radiate potentially carcinogenic microwave radiation into your home.)

 4) Fibre optic cabling may be installed in some of the walls of the home.